A place for everyone. Together, we are inspired to grow, learn and achieve.

 Weekly Spelling Tests: Spellings are given out on Fridays to learn for the following Friday.
 Please support your children in learning these.

-Handwriting Practise: this is linked to our weekly spelling tests.
+Handwriting Practice: this is linked to our weekly spelling tests.

-Please ensure you make time to hear your child read as it really does have a huge impact on their reading progress.
-Here are some questions you could ask to check their comprehension of the text.
+Reading: Please ensure you make time to hear your child read for 10 minutes a day as it really does have a huge impact on their reading progress.

 In class we are reading “The boy who grew dragons” by Andy Shepherd about a boy called Tomas who discovers that he can grow dragons in his own garden!